We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The DASH diet focuses largely on plant-based foods, many of which are rich in antioxidants.
-Experts believe that antioxidants play a role in preventing various health issues, including heart disease, stroke, type 2 diabetes, and cancer.

 The DASH diet encourages people to eat less sodium.
 Sodium is the main ingredient in table salt, and it occurs naturally in a number of foods.
 The human body needs salt, but adding salt to the diet can make sodium levels too high.
 This can raise blood pressure in some people.

 The Standard DASH diet: People consume up to 2,300 milligrams (mg) of sodium each day.

 The Low Sodium DASH diet: The maximum sodium intake is 1,500 mg each day.

 Many people in the U.S. consume 3,600 mg of sodium or more each day, so both versions of the DASH diet aim to reduce sodium consumption.

 As people reduce their salt intake, they should also eat more foods that contain potassium.
 Potassium helps the blood vessels relax, and this can lower blood pressure.
 People should aim to consume